Momentum (Steve Hackett album)

 Momentum is the ninth solo album by guitarist Steve Hackett.
 It is Hackett's second album consisting mainly of classical guitar pieces.
 Hackett's younger brother, John, plays the flute on the album.
 The album was re-released on Hackett's Camino Records label in 2001, with three bonus tracks.
+The cover was designed by artist Kim Poor.

 Track listing

 All songs written by Steve Hackett, except where indicated.